Hawaii Ocean Time-series (HOT)

 in the School of Ocean and Earth Science and Technology at the University of Hawai'i at Manoa

 Wind speed and direction, atmospheric pressure, wet- and dry-bulb air temperature, sea surface temperature (SST), cloud cover and weather code were recorded at four-hour intervals while at Station ALOHA by the science personnel.
-Continuous wind velocity measurements recorded at 5-min intervals from the anemometers on the R/V Kilo Moana (21 m height), and the R/V Ka'imikai-O-Kanaloa (18 m height) were also available.
+Continuous wind velocity measurements were recorded at 5-min intervals from the anemometers on the R/V Kilo Moana (21 m height).

 In addition to wind speed and direction (RM Young port and starboard side anemometers), instruments on the R/V Kilo Moana provided measurements of air temperature (RM Young Resistive Temperature Device), relative humidity (Rotronic Instrument Corp. humidity probe), barometric pressure (Vaisala digital barometer), incoming shortwave (Eppley Precision Spectral Pyranometer) and longwave radiation (Eppley Precision Infrared Radiometer), and precipitation (OSI Optical Rain Gauge (ORG) and RM Young), these data were compared against the measurements taken by the WHOTS buoy.